drparks71w/CivilPy/README.md

 ## About (Skip to the "Installation" section to start running code)

 Welcome to the CivilPy repository.
-This program is a simple terminal based software package to give users easier access to some of the packages from the python repository.
+This repository is a simple software package to give civil engineers cleaner access to some of the packages from the python ecosystem.
 The package is focused on civil engineering related tasks such as file management, pdf data extraction, image manipulation mapping and unit conversions.
 I did my best to make the user interface obvious to use and tried to keep the functionality compatible with tools available to the average Civil engineer.